Academic History: BA (University of Waterloo, 1987), BSW (York University 1993), MSW (York University, 2004)

 Publications and Presentations:

-I have conducted annual trainings for the York Regional Police Domestic Violence Course.
+Trainings for the York Regional Police Department’s Domestic Violence Course

 Academic History: MSW (McGill University, Nov.
 2000), Advanced Diploma in Social Work Supervision (Bethlehem University, Bethlehem, Palestine, June 1996), Hons.
 BA in Social Work (Al-Quds University, Jerusalem, Palestine, June 1986)

 Community-based Action Research, Community Organization, The Philosophy of Voluntarism, Program Planning and Evaluation in Community Advocacy Organizations, Human Rights and Empowerment, Pedagogy under Siege.

 Silwadi-Eidda is greatly interested in the organizing experiences and activism of Palestinian women living under Israeli settler colonialism, and their ability to transfer their everyday struggle against multiple sites of oppression to agency and creative methods of resistance.
 To examine her research subject, Silwadi-Eidda builds on her first-hand experience working for 20 years with women, their children, families, and community who are facing different types of violence from the institutions, policies and practices of the settler colonialism such as home demolitions, limited access to education, family unification, and lack of freedom to move or speak.

 For her doctoral research, Najwa hopes to build more space for these women’s experiences and agencies to be heard and recognized.
 Through the voices and stories of Palestinian women, she hopes to make a contribution to understanding the intersecting relations of power manifest in their experience of organizing to resist the humiliation and injustice that face them everyday.